MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ## General

-### What are the various browsers supported by the Virtual Agent?
+### What are the various browsers supported by Virtual Agent?

-Virtual Agent is supported in the latest versions of Edge, Chrome, and Fire Fox.
+Virtual Agent is supported in the latest versions of Microsoft Edge, Chrome, and Firefox.
 It is not supported in Internet Explorer.

 ### Can Virtual Agent be styled and branded for an organization?
 What can be customized and how?

-Currently we don't have any styling or brand customization (e.g. changing the default image) for the bot.
+Currently we don't have any styling or brand customization for the bot (for example, changing the default image).
 But this is on the roadmap for a future release.

 ### Can multiple team members collaborate on a single bot instance?

-We don’t have multi author support currently.
-It is one bot per author.
+We don’t have multi-author support currently.
+For now, it is one bot per author.
 However, we have this feature on the roadmap for future releases.
-The current mitigation is to create a service account and share it across the content authors.
+The current mitigation is to create a service account and share it across content authors.

 ### Can I sign in using my personal Microsoft account?

-No, you can currently only sign in using your work or school Microsoft account.
+No, you can currently sign in only by using your work or school Microsoft account.

-### Virtual Agent Designer does not seem to allow us to store the user utterance that triggered the topic as a variable, is that by design?
+### Virtual Agent Designer does not seem to allow us to store the user utterance that triggered the topic as a variable.
+Is that by design?

 Yes, Virtual Agent currently doesn't allow storing the user utterance that triggered the topic as a variable.
 This feature is on the roadmap for a future release.

 ### How do I configure my bot to escalate to a human agent?

-Update the “Escalate” system topic and update the “Bot says” node to include the link to your support page.
+Update the Escalate system topic, and update the “Bot says” node to include the link to your support page.
 Here’s a [step-by-step document](how-to-handoff.md) explaining the steps you should take.

 ### I ran into a problem.
 What should I do to file a bug?
 How quickly will you get back to me?

 You can file bugs in the in the [community forum](https://go.microsoft.com/fwlink/?linkid=2058639).
-We will respond within 48 hrs.
+We will respond within 48 hours.

 ### I have a new feature idea or some ideas on how to make a feature work better.
 How should I submit these ideas to the product team?

-That's great, we'd love to hear your thoughts.
+That's great—we'd love to hear your thoughts.
 [Submit your ideas and feedback in our Idea forum](https://go.microsoft.com/fwlink/?linkid=2064961).

 ## Bot creation and environments

-### The creation of my bot takes long time.
+### The creation of my bot takes a long time.
 Is that expected?

 Currently, it can take up to 15 minutes to create the first bot within a tenant.
-While the bot is being created you can explore the portal.
+While the bot is being created, you can explore the portal.
 Note that any changes won't get saved until the bot is fully created.

 ### Why do I get an error that I do not have permissions to any environments?